Is Interference Slowing Down your WiFi Connection?

-- Household Gadgets: Commonly used gadgets such as video game controllers, wireless security cameras, radar motion detectors, analog audio systems can be a major cause of interference.
+- Household Gadgets commonly used, such as video game controllers, wireless security cameras, radar motion detectors, analog audio systems can be a major cause of interference.

 - Building Materials: In general, dense materials such as concrete, metal and stone are not good for wireless signals.
 Reflective surfaces such as mirrors and foil found in modern housing insulation can cause erratic WiFi signals.